Significant-Gravitas/AutoGPT/README.md

 ```
 python scripts/main.py --gpt3only
 ```
+It is recommended to use a virtual machine for tasks that require high security measures to prevent any potential harm to the main computer's system and data.
 ## ⚠️ Limitations
 This experiment aims to showcase the potential of GPT-4 but comes with some limitations: